 Some locations may be difficult to get to.
 Reduction of food and water sources and hiding places is essential.
 If cockroaches have access to food, baits, which are a primary control tool have limited effect and sprays alone will not eliminate cockroaches.

 Although most sprays may provide a quick, temporary knockdown of cockroaches, they do not give long-term control.
 They might just disperse cockroaches to other areas of the building from which they may return later.
 Also, some cockroaches have become resistant to many insecticides that formerly controlled them.

-In the case of an American cockroach infestation, spraying inside drainage manholes is a must, since its the perfect breeding place for them
+In the case of an American cockroach infestation, spraying inside drainage manholes is a must, since it is the perfect breeding place for them.

 Bait products are the primary pesticides used to treat cockroach infestations, they are mostly packaged as pastes or gels, most insecticides used in baits are slow acting.
 Consequently, an effective bait program does not give immediate results but may take 5 days or longer.
 Baits can be quite effective for long-term control of cockroaches unless the cockroaches have other food sources available to them, baits are usually placed in hidden spots away from the reach of humans and pets.